What's Planergy?

 • Directly influence organizational growth and financial health through optimization of procurement activities;

-• Eliminate the waste and expense that come with inefficient procurement workflows and risk exposure created by problems such as maverick spend and invoice fraud.
+• Eliminate the waste and expense associated with inefficient procurement workflows and the risk exposure created by problems such as maverick spend and invoice fraud.

 • Provide a formal set of management-approved procurement processes that delineate buying practices (including guided buying, eProcurement systems, etc.), category management protocols, and the specific tools and software used to ensure all spend data is properly captured and categorized for analysis.